KhronosGroup/glTF-Sample-Viewer/API.md

 <a name="UserCamera+setPosition"></a>

 ### userCamera.setPosition(position)
-Sets the position of the user camera
+Sets the position of the user camera.

 **Kind**: instance method of [<code>UserCamera</code>](#UserCamera)